stanislavb/en.coven.nu/fictional/index.md

 ## About Magic
 The LARP aims for a type or realism (with magic, yes we know), but basically try to steer clear of the fantasy magical vibe present in for example Harry Potter: no wands, no abrakadabra, no magical creatures or potions that make you swap bodies.
 Instead think primal rituals, chants, symbols, blood and some gore.
 And remember all magic has a price, whether it be a headache, a nosebleed or your soul.

-All magic in this universe stems from the **Original Powers** of **The Seven Trials**: Descensum, Vitalium Vitalis, Concilium, Clairvoyance, Transmutation, Telekinesis and Pyrokinesis.
+All magic in this universe stems from the **Original Powers** of **The Five Trials**: Descensum, Vitalium Vitalis, Concilium, Clairvoyance, Transmutation.
 This means that as long as you can link it to one of the powers, it can be done.

 You can lend your fellow witches your strength through linking together (with a ritual, chant, joining hands etc).
 But you can not “give” another witch your own powers.